nazrulworld/fhirpath/CONTRIBUTING.rst

 Contributing
 ============

-Contributions are welcome, and they are greatly appreciated!
+`fhirpath`_ specification is really big job to be done completely, quite impossible to done for single person effort.
+This library currently is in very early stage! but have solid starting point.
+Contributions are needed and welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.

 You can contribute in many ways: